Ethan-Lo-Sysconverge/SketchUp-to-Revit/README.md

     - Simple rectangular prisms
     - Walls must be perfectly vertical (no slants)
     - Walls cannot have doors, windows, cutouts, extrusions, etc.
+    - Wall must be a group or component in SketchUp when exporting to Speckle
+    - Wall must not have a perfect square base
     - Can be elevated / vertically offset

 - L or V shaped walls: